Artifact Conservation and Preparation

 Many items in CHM’s collections need custom-made mounts for exhibition display.
 Mannequins are also frequently modified to fit garments and evoke the silhouettes of their respective time periods.
 As you can see, it takes tremendous time and effort behind-the-scenes before objects can be shared with visitors.

-Learn more about past conservation projects
+Explore past conservation projects

-Hear more from CHM conservators
+Learn more from CHM conservators about their work

 What is the most difficult material you’ve had to take care of and why?